rcasey106/dsc-phase-1-project-v2-3/README.md

       - [tn.movie.budgets](https://github.com/rcasey106/dsc-phase-1-project-v2-3/tree/master/zippedData)

 ## Methodology & Results:
 To find the most profitable genres, I decided to merge all three data frames together to get all the data into one data frame.
 I then dropped the null values from the dataset.
 I used the median because alt textthe histogram showed an abnormal distribution.
 I found the most profitable domestic and most profitable foreign genres.
+These two graphs show the top ten domestic and top ten foreign genres by gross.
 ![alt text](https://raw.githubusercontent.com/rcasey106/dsc-phase-1-project-v2-3/master/foreign.png)
 ![alt text](https://raw.githubusercontent.com/rcasey106/dsc-phase-1-project-v2-3/master/domestic.png)

 To find the most profitable writers and directors, I merged the genre dataset with the crew dataset.
 I dropped the duplicates.
 Then, using descriptive statistics, used the mean to find the writers and directors with most profitable movies.
+These graphs show how much, on average, each of these writers' an directors' movies gross.
 ![alt text](https://raw.githubusercontent.com/rcasey106/dsc-phase-1-project-v2-3/master/writers.png)
 ![alt text](https://raw.githubusercontent.com/rcasey106/dsc-phase-1-project-v2-3/b83143a58ddb8e0dd64cc301f305482775d26720/directors.png)
 To find the most profitable months to release a movie, I created a new data frame to include the release date and worldwide gross.
 Once again, I used descriptive statistics to find the mean and median of most profitable months.
-I concluded that the summer months, specifically June and July, were the best times to release a movie.
+I concluded that the summer months, specifically May, June and July, were the best times to release a movie.
 ![alt text](https://raw.githubusercontent.com/rcasey106/dsc-phase-1-project-v2-3/master/ww_gross_month.png)